 (a) H0: E(X) = 10 (b) H0: E(X) = 10 (c) H0: E(X) = 10

 HA: E(X) <> 10 HA: E(X) < 10 HA: E(X) > 10

 Note that, in example (a), the alternative values for E(X) can be either above or below the value specified in H0.
 Hence, a two-tailed test is called for – that is, values for HA lie in both the upper and lower halves of the normal distribution.
 In example (b), the alternative values are below those specified in H0, while in example (c) the alternative values are above those specified in H0.
 Hence, for (b) and (c), a one-tailed test is called for.

 2. Determine the appropriate test statistic

-An statistic to tyest the hypothesis.
+A statistic to test the hypothesis.
 A ‘test statistic’ should follow a probability distribution (Z, t, χ2 or F) or there should be a threshold value based on which H0 is ejected or accepted.

 3. Determine the critical region

 The region in which if the ‘test statistic’ falls, H0 is rejected.
-Critical region should be in the tail area.
+The critical region should be in the tail area.
 P-value- the tail probability; usually, the probability that the ‘test statistic’ is greater (less) than its calculated value.
-If p-value is less than a given ‘level of significance’ (say 0.05), H0 is rejected.
+If the p-value is less than a given ‘level of significance’ (say 0.05), H0 is rejected.